world-wide-weights/wwweights/README.md

 # wwweights
 ## Docker quickstart
-The docker compose stack should allow you to get all get up and running in no time.
+The docker compose stack should allow you to get everything up and running in no time.
 However it is still required to run `npm i` manually for front- and backend.
 1. Install node dependencies
 ```sh